 - Safety first.
 NEVER leave your pet unattended while they’re wearing a costume.
 A cape, hat, or elastic costume piece can get caught on something and harm your pet.
 Costumes are for special events or photography purposes only.
 Please make sure your babies are safe and happy.

-HOW TO GET YOUR PET COMFY IN A COSTUME
+HOW TO GET YOUR FUR BABY COMFY IN A DOG COSTUME

-Sometimes dogs and cats don’t like to wear things on their body or head.
-As a photo stylist who often has to costume and wrangle pets for photo shoots, I’ve learned a few tricks for getting animals to wear outfits.
+Sometimes doggos don’t like to wear things on their body or head.
+As a photo stylist who often has to costume and wrangle dogs and cats for photo shoots, I’ve learned a few tricks for getting them to wear outfits.